US election playbook: tactical insights from the CMC team

 Carlo Pruscino: Definitely scour a selection of US news sources, choosing both left-leaning and right-leaning outlets for a balanced view.
 It’s crucial to check a site like Oddschecker, especially if the election is close.

-Henry Fisher: Polymarket is a blockchain-based decentralised prediction market that reacts in real time.
-During the presidential debates, you could observe market spikes as it responded to key moments.
-I’ll be keeping a close watch on election night to see how predictions shift as results come in.
+Henry Fisher: Polymarket is a blockchain-based decentralised prediction market that allows users to trade on the outcome of world events.
+During the presidential debates, Polymarket charts captured real-time market spikes as critical moments played out.
+I'll be closely watching these charts on election night to track how predictions shift as the results come in.

 Election outcome